This page was LAST UPDATED: FEBRUARY 18TH 2016.

-In this page we will explain how to travel to Boquete depending on how you entered our country and we will tell you how long it will take you to get to Boquete.
+In this page we'll explain how to travel to Boquete depending on how you entered our country and we'll tell you how long it'll take you to get to Boquete.

 The most common ways travelers enter our country are: